biocad-cloud/data.ts/docs/Linq.ts/README.md

 # Library Structure

-The ``Linq.js`` library consist with three parts of the content for the web development:
+``Linq.js`` library is a kind of typescript web app framework library, the ``Linq.js`` library consist with three parts of the content for the web development:

 1. [Global function](./global_functions.md)
 2. [``$ts`` static symbol](./ts_symbol.md)